Ei3-kw/Grimalkin/README.md

 Look at player_observer.cs for examples, in case of any confusion or contact the dev team for further clarification.

 # Getting started
+this section is to help people get the project running and run through some example to get more familiar with editing the project and adding to it.

+Prior basic knowledge of unity will be helpful but not necessary.
+Going through [Unity getting started](https://unity.com/learn/get-started) will help.
+Each unity

+1. Start by following the [Run self-compiled version](#run-self-compiled-version) instructions, once you have it running you can move to the next step.
+2. The next step to get more familiar with code base, is adding an observable cube with the topic "cube", by following the next steps.
+A cube can be added to the scene by right-clicking on the Hierarchy, and you will find Cube under 3D Object.
+   -  ## Adding a new observable object
+        An observable object is an object that has a list of topics and whenever the player looks at the object the list of topics is added to a database.
+The database is used by other parts of the game like the targeted advertising
+        - add the new object 3d model to **Assets/Models**
+        - add the new object to the scene
+        - position the object in the scene
+        - add an observable_object component to it by using the inspector on the left
+        - add the topics related to the object under the info
+3. To test that the cube is working as intended, will create a new script to fetch the current observation and see if it contains a cube.
+You will need to follow the [Creating a new script](#creating-a-new-script) instructions and modify the new script to match the following.

+        // the player_observer class is in charge of
+        // keeping track of the objects that have been observed public player_observer myplayer_observer;

+        void Update()
+        {
+            // try to get a value for the topic "cube" myObs.observations.total.TryGetValue("cube", out var count);
+            // if count is 0 then it must not have been looked at this play thorough
+            if (count <= 0){
+                Debug.Log("have not looked at the cube")
+            } else {
+                Debug.Log("the cube has been looked at")
+            }
+        }
    - ## Creating a new script
      - open the project in unity
      - navigate to **Assets/Scripts_** in unity
        - if the new script runs throughout the game it should be created at **Assets/Scripts/player**
        -  if the script is for an interaction it should be created at **Assets/Scripts/objects_interactions**
        -  if it UI UI-related it should be created at **Assets/Scripts/UI**
        -  otherwise, it should be created at **Assets/Scripts/objects_misc**
      - write the script according to [Script structure ](#script-structure)
      - follow the [Security](#security) structure if the script is using user data and update the README
      - add the script to the relevant objects
-- ## Adding a new observable object
-    An observable object is an object that has a list of topics and whenever the player looks at the object the list of topics is added to a database.
-The database is used by other parts of the game like the targeted advertising
-  - add the new object 3d model to **Assets/Models**
-  - add the new object to the scene
-  - add an observable_object component to it
-  - add the topics related to the object under the info
+4. remember to use [Security](#security) structure since where fetching user data, the script should look like this

+        // the player_observer class is in charge of
+        // keeping track of the objects that have been observed public player_observer myplayer_observer;

+        //*******************************
+        // user data in the use section start
+        //*******************************
+        void Update()
+        {
+            // try to get a value for the topic "cube" myObs.observations.total.TryGetValue("cube", out var count);
+            // if count is 0 then it must not have been looked at this play thorough
+            if (count <= 0){
+                Debug.Log("have not looked at the cube")
+            } else {
+                Debug.Log("the cube has been looked at")
+            }
+        }
+        //-------------------------------
+        // user data in use section end
+        //-------------------------------
+5. Attaching the script to an object, we could attach it to the player object since this script will be running non-stop in the game.
+6. Add the reference to player_observer to the script in the inspector, the player_observer is attached to the observer object under the player.
+To Add the reference drag the observer object to the slot in the script in the inspector
+7. after step 6, if you start the game you should get a bunch of "have not looked at the cube" messages in console and once you look at the cube the messages should turn to "the cube has been looked at".

+You should be somewhat familiar with the code structure and how it works with unity at this point.
+To learn more about the whole code base look at [Code base structure](#code-base-structure)